dejwk/roo_display/README.md

 ![img9](doc/images/img9.png)

-In this case, anchor extents are dictated by the rules of typography, rather than what the minimum bounding box looks like.
-In particular, the anchors leave a bit of space after the period and above the ascent of the text.
-On the left side, the tail of 'y' sticks outside the anchor box.

-Let's see how the aligned text looks like:
+Here, the gray box is a minimum bounding rectangle, and the blue frame corresponds to the anchor extents.
+Red crosshairs indicate the axes, i.e. the cross is at (0, 0).

+(These values are derived from the font and glyph metrics: the width of the blue frame is the advance, the 'overhang' of the letter 'y' is equal to the left-side bearing, and so on).

+When you draw aligned text using the built-in mechanisms, the library will do the right thing.
+The only thing to keep in mind is that you may need to add some left and right padding (for left-aligned and right-aligned text, respectively) to leave room for overhangs, as they may otherwise get truncated:

 ```cpp
 #include "roo_smooth_fonts/NotoSerif_Italic/27.h"